Customer Central - Designing an advocate-centered support platform

 Overview

 Customer Central was an ambitious effort to redesign the support advocate experience from the ground up.
-It aimed to replace a patchwork of more than five internal tools with a single, cohesive platform used by Cash App support advocates to investigate issues, take action, and communicate with customers at scale.
+We replaced a patchwork of more than five internal tools with a single, cohesive platform used by over 8,000 Cash App 'advocates' to investigate issues, take action, and communicate with customers at scale.

 The core problem was cognitive overload.
-A workforce of over 8,000 advocates had to navigate fragmented systems, rigid policies, dense knowledge articles, and unclear workflows while handling live customer conversations.
+Advocates navigated fragmented systems, rigid policies, dense knowledge articles, and unclear workflows while handling live conversations.
 Simple tasks like finding a transaction could require jumping across dozens of tabs.
-This constant context switching made it difficult to stay focused on the customer and their issue, and as a result, it slowed resolution and weakened the quality of support.
+The constant context switching slowed resolution and weakened the quality of support.

-Our goal was to build an intuitive internal SaaS product that reduced this load, supported confident decision-making, and enabled advocates to deliver fast, accurate, and genuinely caring support, even as the business continued to scale.
+Our goal was clear: build an intuitive internal SaaS product that reduced cognitive load, supported confident decision-making, and helped advocates deliver fast, accurate, and genuinely caring support as the business scaled.

 Approach

-I partnered closely with a cross-functional team across product, engineering, operations, and research to understand how support actually worked day to day.
-We interviewed advocates across teams and experience levels, shadowed live cases, and reviewed recent escalations to surface where breakdowns occurred and why.
+I partnered closely with product, engineering, operations, and research to understand how support actually worked day to day.
+We interviewed advocates across teams and tenure levels, shadowed live cases, and reviewed escalations to pinpoint where breakdowns occurred.

-This work culminated in a detailed customer journey map paired with a deeper analysis of advocates’ jobs to be done.
-By mapping the full lifecycle of a support case, from first contact through resolution and follow-up, we were able to identify clear moments where advocates needed to understand context, identify the issue, resolve it, and close the loop.
-These stages later became the foundation for how the product was structured.
+This research culminated in a detailed journey map paired with a deeper analysis of advocates’ jobs to be done.
+Mapping the full lifecycle of a case, from first contact through resolution and follow-up, revealed four critical moments: understand context, identify the issue, resolve it, and close the loop.
+These stages became the structural backbone of the product.

-The issue was not a lack of information, but too much information delivered at the wrong time and in the wrong format.
+We realized the problem was not a lack of information, but too much information delivered at the wrong time and in the wrong format.
 Advocates needed situational clarity in the moment, not long articles or reactive searches.
-This led to a core design principle: information at the point of need.
+This insight shaped a core principle: information at the point of need.

-To validate direction early, I then lead a design sprint with a cross-functional team to generate and prototype solutions, which we tested directly with advocates on a regular basis, to validate our direction before moving into execution.
+To validate direction early, I led a cross-functional design sprint to prototype and test solutions directly with advocates before moving into execution.

 Solution

-The solution reframed Customer Central from a collection of tools into a coherent, advocate-centered workspace, starting with the most critical pain point.
+We reframed Customer Central from a collection of tools into a coherent, advocate-centered workspace.

-Over 60 percent of all support cases involved a transaction, yet advocates had no simple way to locate or understand a customer’s transaction and balance history.
-We introduced a unified transaction table that brought this information into a single, searchable, and filterable view.
+Over 60 percent of support cases involved a transaction, yet advocates had no simple way to locate or understand a customer’s transaction and balance history.
+We introduced a unified, searchable transaction table that consolidated data into a single view.
 This dramatically simplified investigation and reduced time spent jumping between systems.

 Glanceable customer overview

-Underpinning the experience was a focused investment in the design system.
-Customer Central required higher information density than our mobile products while still needing to feel unmistakably Cash.
+Customer Central required higher information density than our mobile products while still feeling unmistakably Cash.
 I extended our mobile design system, Arcade, into a desktop-first system by adapting hierarchy, spacing, and layout patterns for complex, long-running support work.

-A key principle was to mirror the customer experience wherever possible, keeping advocates aligned with the Cash brand and the language customers see.
+Wherever possible, we mirrored the customer experience so advocates and customers were grounded in the same language and product model.
 To move quickly, we re-themed an existing component library rather than building from scratch.
-This enabled faster delivery, consistent experiences, and a shared foundation teams across the business could build on.
+This allowed faster delivery, stronger consistency, and a foundation other teams could build on.

-We shipped version one of Customer Central, which included the unified transaction table and customer landing page.
-For cases involving transactions, we reduced average case handling time by over one minute.
-At Cash App scale, this translated to an estimated annual savings of more than twelve million dollars.
-Average handle time was our primary success metric, and early results showed we were moving it meaningfully in the right direction.
+We shipped version one with the unified transaction table and customer landing page.
+For transaction-related cases, we reduced average handle time by over one minute.
+At Cash App scale, that equated to more than twelve million dollars in projected annual savings.

-On a personal level, this was the largest and most complex project I have led.
-Despite the pivot, it was deeply rewarding work and a period of significant growth.
-It sharpened how I think about systems, collaboration, and designing for scale, and it continues to shape how I approach AI-assisted and agentic support experiences today.
+This was the largest and most complex project I’ve led.
+It sharpened how I think about systems, collaboration, and measurable impact.
+Even in a pivot, the work mattered.
+It continues to shape how I design AI-assisted and agentic support experiences today.